• Home

 It’s an affectionate description from Alperovitch.
 Back in 2016, CrowdStrike hadn’t even hit unicorn status, and Zeplain was still in the earliest days of building Mark VC.
 Both at Fortune’s Brainstorm Tech, Zeplain and Alperovitch were sitting across from each other at an Aspen restaurant.

 “It was like going through a waterboarding session,” said Alperovitch.
 “It was rapid-fire questions from Adam about everything from me to CrowdStrike.
-And I was like ‘Who the hell is this guy?’”
+And I was like, ‘Who the hell is this guy?’”
 I’d never had that experience with an investor—most investors go deep on the business side, but it was all about me.
 It wasn’t typical for investors at all.”

 That conversation was the beginning of Zeplain’s 2017 investment in CrowdStrike—at the time, $5.69 a share, at a $1 billion post-money valuation.
-CrowdStrike went public in 2019, starting at $34 a share and popping into the 60s.
+CrowdStrike went public in 2019, starting at $34 a share and popping into the $60s.

 Adam Grant, New York Times bestselling author and Wharton organizational psychology professor, has known Zeplain since 2018.
 “It’s hard to get to know Adam without admiring his candor, and wanting to be more constructively challenging to the people around you,” said Grant.

-That candor, Grant says, is especially tough to find for people who’ve already found some measure of success.
+That candor, Grant says, is especially tough to find for people who’ve already achieved some measure of success.
 “As people start to attain some success, it’s very hard to find the people who will tell them the truth as they see it,” said Grant.
 “Part of the value Adam offers is that he’s an example of a category of givers I call ‘disagreeable givers.’”
 A disagreeable giver, Grant says, is “fearless about dishing out tough love, and keen to give the critical feedback you might not want to hear, but desperately need to hear.
-That’s what makes him cut from the Bill Campbell-cloth, so to speak.”
+That’s what makes him cut from the Bill Campbell cloth, so to speak.”

 Dara Treseder, Autodesk CMO and Zeplain’s longtime friend and mentee, calls Zeplain to tell her the truth.